 \section{Abstract}

 Dynamic and continuous jumping remains an open yet challenging problem in bipedal robot control.
-The choice of dynamic models in trajectory optimization (TO) problems plays a huge role in trajectory accuracy and computation efficiency, which normally cannot be ensured simultaneously.
-In this letter, we propose a novel adaptive-model optimization approach, a unified framework of Adaptive-model TO and Adaptive-frequency Model Predictive Control (MPC), to effectively realize continuous and robust jumping on HECTOR bipedal robot.
-The proposed Adaptive-model TO fuses adaptive-fidelity dynamics modeling of bipedal jumping motion for model fidelity necessities in different jumping phases to ensure trajectory accuracy and computation efficiency.
-In addition, conventional approaches have unsynchronized sampling frequencies in TO and real-time control, causing the framework to have mismatched modeling resolutions.
-We adapt MPC sampling frequency based on TO trajectory resolution in different phases for effective trajectory tracking.
+Real-time planning with full body dynamics over the entire jumping trajectory presents unsolved challenges in computation burden.
+In this paper, we propose a novel variable-model optimization approach, a unified framework of variable-model trajectory optimization (TO) and variable-frequency Model Predictive Control (MPC), to effectively realize continuous and robust jumping planning and control on HECTOR bipedal robot in real-time.
+The proposed TO fuses variable-fidelity dynamics modeling of bipedal jumping motion in different jumping phases to balance trajectory accuracy and real-time computation efficiency.
+In addition, conventional fixed-frequency control approaches suffer from unsynchronized sampling frequencies, leading to mismatched modeling resolutions.
+We address this by aligning the MPC sampling frequency with the variable-model TO trajectory resolutions across different phases.
 In hardware experiments, we have demonstrated robust and dynamic jumps covering a distance of up to 40 cm (57$\%$ of robot height).
 To verify the repeatability of this experiment, we run 53 jumping experiments and achieve 90$\%$ success rate.
 In continuous jumps, we demonstrate continuous bipedal jumping with terrain height perturbations (up to 5 cm) and discontinuities (up to 20 cm gap).